tkeffer/benchmarks/README.md

 # benchmarks
-The goal is to create an array holding the max daily temperature and the time it was achieved, for each day in a year.
+Benchmarks for comparing sqlite, MySQL, and InfluxDB for a common task when doing weather data analysis: create an array holding the max daily temperature and the time it was achieved, for each day in a year.
 Should be 366 points of data.

 Uses the module `gen_fake_data` from the weewx test suites to create the synthetic data.

-So, both the test suites and the weewx API must be in your PATH.
+Both the weewx test suites and the weewx API must be in your PYTHONPATH.
 The following works for me:

 ```
 export PYTHONPATH="/home/tkeffer/git/weewx/bin:/home/tkeffer/git/weewx/bin/weewx/test"